Bordeaux & Dordogne

 • The tours ends May 3rd in Bordeaux and you can depart at anytime this day.

-• There are two easy ways to travel to Bordeaux: you can take the high-speed TGV train from Paris or you can fly to the Bordeaux airport (with a layover in Europe).
+• There are two easy ways to travel to Bordeaux: you can take the high-speed TGV train from Paris or you can fly to the Bordeaux airport (BOD).

 • If you can lift your own suitcase, you could spend a few days in Paris before the tour starts.